GLOBAL MISSION FELLOWS

-Global Mission Fellows are young adults, ages 20–30, who are committed to work in social justice ministries for two years.
-They serve outside of their home communities, either in the United States or overseas.
-This graduate-level fellowship allows participants to address the root causes of oppression and alleviate human suffering alongside community organizations in a variety of issues including public health (including HIV/AIDS), migration/immigration, education, and poverty.
+Global Mission Fellows are young adults, ages 20–30, who are committed to serve in social justice ministries for two years.
+They enter into new communities, understanding their challenges and assets through relationships and with the long-term goal to overcome systemic oppression.
+Fellows partner with community organizations to address a variety of issues, including migration/immigration, education, public health and poverty.

 - CONNECT the church in mission

 They serve alongside churches, community groups and individuals to address the priorities of people in their community.
 They are called to do ministry with – not to or for – those they serve.
 Fellows live simply as an act of solidarity and humility.
 As learners and co-laborers, they embrace interdependence and commit to having the same standard of living as their local partners.
 Fellows join local initiatives to break the chains of injustice and alleviate human suffering (Isaiah 58:6-7).

 Fellows invite churches to participate in mission projects through prayers, financial support, emotional care and common action.
 They share stories in local churches about their experiences of God’s gracious love and they advocate for social change, testifying about hope in the face of injustice.
 Connecting the local church with the global church is one significant way young adults are making disciples of Jesus Christ for the transformation of the world (Matthew 28:19-20).